ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

+In linear programming, the objective function defines the incentives and costs you want to optimize for.

 `energypylinear` has two different objective functions (price or carbon) built into the library.

-An objective function determines the incentives and costs in a linear program.
-It's what you are trying to optimize for.

-`energypylinear` has two different objective functions (price or carbon) built into the library.

-However you may want to optimize for a different objective function in the linear program.
-You may have a business problem with a different set of revenues and costs than are included by default.
+In addition, `energypylinear` allows you to define your own, custom objective function.

 **A custom objective function allows you to construct an objective function that can optimize for the revenues and costs that are important to you**.

 ## Simple Objective Function Terms

-Core to the custom objective function is the `epl.Term` - representing a single term in the objective function:
+Core to the custom objective function is the `epl.Term`, which represents a single term in the objective function:

 <!--phmdoctest-mark.skip-->
 ```python